Chicago Symphony Orchestra To Perform Free At Apostolic Church Of God In Woodlawn Friday

 WOODLAWN — The Chicago Symphony Orchestra returns to Woodlawn Friday for the first time since 2016, performing selections by Vivaldi and Handel for free.

 The “community concert” will be held 7 p.m.
 Friday at Apostolic Church of God, 6320 S. Dorchester Ave.
-Reservations are recommended, but not required for the 3,000-seat venue.
-To reserve a ticket, click here.
+Advance online registration has reached capacity, but reservations are not required to attend Friday’s community concert in the 3,000-seat venue.

 Attendees must show proof of vaccination against coronavirus, proof of a negative PCR test within 72 hours of the performance, or proof of a negative antigen test within six hours.